M374LX/alexvsbus-java/README.md

 ## Project status and plans

-It is quite close to becoming a finished game, but more testing and documentation are planned.
+While it is quite close to becoming a finished game, there are still plans to improve the support for different screen sizes, offer the user more settings, and improve the documentation, as well as more testing.

 There are also plans to port the game from Java/libGDX to C/SDL.
 This is why the GitHub repository contains "java" in its name and also why many Java